Mor Dodo

-Mor Dodo was the Syriac Orthodox Bishop of Tagrit from 589 until his death in 609.
+Mor Gregorios Dodo was the Syriac Orthodox Bishop of Tagrit from 589 until his death in 609.

 Biography

 David was born in the Syriac village of Sidos, in the region of Orumi, into a wealthy Christian family who raised him in a Christian upbringing.
 His parents were called Shem’un and Helene (Simon and Helen).
-They nicknamed him "Dodo", which means "beloved" in Aramaic.
+They nicknamed him "Dodo", which means "beloved" in Syriac Aramaic.
 When he reached adolescence, his parents told him about marriage because that was the custom in those days.
 He refused to marry because he wanted to devote his heart to Christ.

 After his parents died, David distributed their possessions to the poor and became a monk at the monastery of Mor Daweed (David) in the Eynali mountains.
 After two years in the monastery the abbot Mor Daweed died and hereafter David secretly left and isolated himself on the highest mountain for 12 years.

 One night the new abbot had a vision of David's poor condition and in the following morning, he and other monks found him and brought him back to the monastery.
 After he had stayed a week he became healthy and left to visit the Holy Land.
 He visited the monasteries in Egypt where he received the blessing of the hermits there.
-On his way back to the monastery he visited the towns of Azekh and Esfes where he found a narrow crevice in an area known as the "Valley of Death", which he lived in for two years.
+On his way back to the monastery he visited the towns of Azekh and Esfes where he found a narrow crevice in an area known as the "Valley of Hell", which he lived in for two years.